chuckstack/chuckstack.github.io/src-ls/blog-llm-ai-production-deploy.md

 - We use `nginx` to host the mdBook website, reverse proxy `ttyd`, and terminate https/ssl connections.

 ### ttyd

+ttyd is a simple command line tool to convert a terminal into a website.
+We use ttyd to make AIChat available everywhere.

 <video poster="./img/chat-with-work-instructions-part8-splash.png" controls>
   <source src="./video/chat-with-work-instructions-part8.mp4" type="video/mp4">